bluesky/ophyd-async/docs/explanations/design-goals.rst

 Clean Device Definition
 -----------------------

 It should be easy to define devices with signals that talk to multiple backends and to cleanly organize device logic via composition.

+We need to be able to:

+- Separate the Device interface from the multiple pieces of logic that might use that Device in a particular way
+- Define that Signals of a particular type exist without creating them so backends like Tango or EPICS + PVI can fill them in

 Parity with Malcolm